hzhang-7/AC215_InstaCap/README.md

 The goal of this project is to develop an application for Instagram caption generation.
 A user can upload a post they would like to caption along with a tone (e.g. quirky, funny, serious, happy, etc) for the caption.

 A brief outline of our project is given below (subject to change)
+1. Deploy BLIP and LLaMA utilizing custom Docker containers
-1. Use BLIP model to generate transcriptions of a user uploaded image
+2. Use BLIP to generate transcriptions of a user uploaded image
-2. Prompt engineer LLAMA to create Instagram captions based off the BLIP transcriptions and user specified tone
+3. Prompt engineer LLaMA to create Instagram-like captions based off the BLIP transcriptions and a specified tone
-3. Create frontend and deploy the models
+4. Create frontend web app UI

 # Milestone 4